Updated August 2021 - New Bonus Section: Recruiting with Product Lifecycle Management

 Internal sustainability can help attract and retain top talent in your organization.
 Recent studies point to a high employee turnover rate being a serious detriment to a company's overall margins.
 Some reports even suggest that companies with significantly lower turnover rates enjoy up to 4x higher profits than those who have difficulty retaining their talent.

 So, what does that have to do with using various types of PLM tools?

 Unified tools can help your company attract all-star talent.
 Most job seekers who heavily depend on quality management tools consider a company's tech stack when looking for new employment opportunities.
 Talent that relies on software for their daily duties are attracted by environments that set them up for success.
 What is a unified product lifecycle management system if not a facilitator for better work?

 From refining product development pipelines to eliminating data silos, retail leaders need to create an environment for top talent to thrive.
 Surefront connects the dots even further, uniting traditional PLM software with PIM and CRM tools to unite formerly disparate retail teams.
 The platform's product lifecycle software features keep all historical data, including communications, stored for each product and object.

 This serves as a competitive asset for companies who need to either change personnel or add new talent to the team.
 An agile PLM can give you organized, accessible data with transparent workflows, communication, change management and sales tools.
 New members can join in, get up to speed, and start working with both internal and external collaborators all in a single space.

 5 Best Options for Product Lifecycle Management (PLM) Software

-If you're trying to find the perfect Product Lifecycle Management software for your business, look no further.
-We've chosen the top options across 5 of the most common industries that employ Product Lifecycle Management.
+If you're trying to find the right Unified Product Lifecycle Management and Product Information Management tools for your business, look no further.
+The following competitor analysis lists the top options across 5 of the most common industries that employ Product Lifecycle Management.